 This month I decided to make another batch of homemade danishes.
 I had a feeling pie filling would be a great addition to the soft pillowy dough circles.

 To give it a little pizzaz I also added some lemon zest to the dough, sprinkled some lemon crumbles on top, and then drizzled lemon glaze over them.
 Lemon and blueberry is a match made in heaven.

-- Mix your baking mix, sugar, and butter together with a fork or pastry blender until it is crumbly.
+- Mix together the baking mix, sugar, and butter together with a fork or pastry blender until it is crumbly.

 - Pour in the milk and mix it together with a fork until a soft dough forms.

 - Scoop the batter onto parchment paper lined trays because we don't want them to stick to the pan.